UX-Decoder/FIND/README.md

 </pre>
 </details>

 Please download the COCO dataset, and follow the instructions in [Mask2Former](https://github.com/facebookresearch/Mask2Former).
-And please also download the FIND-Bench data in the dataset section.
+And please also download the FIND-Bench data in the dataset section, and placed under annotation section.

 **Run Demo**
 ```